aaronksaunders/icon-vue/README.md

 # VueJS Hello World w/Ionic4

 ## Overview
-Simple application showing the latest of using ionic framework webcomponents with vuejs
+Simple application showing the latest use of using ionic framework webcomponents with vuejs

 - vue-router
 - vuex